lyzidiamond/lyzidiamond.github.com/_posts/2013-09-24-external-geojson-and-leaflet-the-other-way.md

 <h3>Ajax</h3>

-[Ajax](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) stands for Asynchronous JavaScript and XML.
-It is a way for web applications to send data to and receive data from a server asynchronously, without disrupting the behavior of the page where the request was originated.
+[Ajax](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) stands for **Asynchronous JavaScript and XML**.
+It is a way for web applications to send data to and receive data from a server _asynchronously_, without disrupting the behavior of the page where the request was originated.

 Ultimately, when we are loading our GeoJSON file onto the page, we are loading it from the server and displaying it in the browser, which means communication needs to occur from the server-side, or back end, to the client-side, or front end.
 This communication happens at different times, depending on when the data is requested.
-In the example above, we are requesting the data in the getJSON method.
+In the example above, we are requesting the data in the `getJSON()` method.
 In the [previous example](http://lyzidiamond.com/posts/osgeo-august-meeting/), we were requesting the data in the `<head>`, so the request was being made before the getJSON method was called.
 With Calvin's plugin, an Ajax request is being made when a variable is created for the geoJSON layer.

 <h3>JSONP</h3>